 Ibrahimovic signed for Barcelona in a mega-money move in 2009 after scoring 57 goals in 88 league appearances for Inter Milan, though the forward’s extroverted personality and individualism saw him clash with Pep Guardiola at the Camp Nou.

-Despite scoring 22 goals in all competitions and winning the league title he returned to Italy after just one season, signing for AC Milan and inspiring the Rossoneri to Serie A success before moving to PSG.
+Despite scoring 22 goals in all competitions and winning the league title he returned to Italy after just one season, signing for AC Milan and inspiring the Rossoneri to Serie A title success before a move to PSG.

 PSG were emerging as a force following a billionaire takeover and the signing of Ibrahimovic helped spark an era of domestic dominance, the marquee arrival winning four consecutive league titles and scoring 156 goals in just 180 appearances.